popeindustries/pwa-workshop/step1/README.md

 # Step 1

-The first step to a PWA is adding a `ServiceWorker`:
+Although *PWA* is a concept bigger than a single API, many of the new capabilities are only possible because of `ServiceWorker`:

 >A ***ServiceWorker*** is a script, installed via a web page, that runs in the background.
 It gives you the power to control **asset caching**, to handle requests from pages and workers when **offline**, and to respond to incoming **push notifications**.
 >